 by Lyn Collingwood, Bulletin 6/2022, August 2022

-148 St Johns Road, flanked by numbers 146 and 150, Photo Lyn Collingwood.
+148 St Johns Road, flanked by numbers 146 and 150 (Photo: Lyn Collingwood)

 The Great Depression followed hard on the 1929 timber workers’ strike, which brought industrial unrest to Glebe where timber yards dominated the waterfront.
 There were violent clashes between local labourers and ‘scabs’ brought in from other districts by the mill owners.

-Strikers were supported by a relief depot and soup kitchen set up by the Unemployed Workers’ Movement at 96 Glebe Point Rd.
+Strikers were supported by a relief depot and soup kitchen set up by the Unemployed Workers’ Movement at 96 Glebe Point Road.
 After ten months, the timber strike was broken, but the need for emergency relief continued.
 In 1932 ‘Old Mother Eatock’ was one of the volunteers supporting the soup kitchen, a familiar figure delivering blackberry pies and mutton to families of the unemployed.

 The ninth child of a Presbyterian bushman, Lucy Harriet Wakenshaw married Aboriginal stockman William Eatock in 1895 in Queensland.
 They had nine children.
 Tired of living in tents and humpies, Lucy brought her youngest children to NSW and supported them by working as a domestic servant.
 In Sydney, three sons laboured at the St Peters brickyards, another was apprenticed to an electrician, and a daughter was employed in an umbrella factory.
 The family were active unionists and members of the Communist Party of Australia (CPA).